kosekidev/ActixExtractMultipart/README.md

     }
 }
 ```
-FileData is an alias to Vec<u8> bytes: (Defined in multipart.rs file)
+FileData is an alias to Vec<u8> bytes:
 ```rust
 pub type FileData = Vec<u8>;
 ```